William Jennings Bryan Dorn: Early life

 Dorn was born near Greenwood, South Carolina on April 14, 1916, the son of Thomas Elbert and Pearl Griffith Dorn.
 Thomas Dorn was a school teacher, principal, and superintendent who hoped his son would have a political career, so he named the boy after William Jennings Bryan.
 Bryan Dorn attended the public schools of Greenwood and Greenwood High School, and became a farmer.
 He attended the University of South Carolina where he was a member of the Clariosophic Society.
 He was elected to the South Carolina House of Representatives in 1938 and to the South Carolina Senate in 1940.
 He served in the United States Army Air Forces in Europe during World War II.

 Congressional career

 Dorn was first elected to Congress in the 1946 election.
 In the 1948 election, he unsuccessfully challenged incumbent U.S. Senator Burnet R. Maybank for the Democratic nomination.
 Maybank won the nomination, and was unopposed in the general election.

-Dorn returned to the House in the 1950 election, and became known for his work on issues related to the military and the expansion of civil rights.
+Dorn returned to the House in the 1950 election, and became known for his work on issues related to the military.
 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
+Dorn voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

-In 1966, journalist Drew Pearson reported that Dorn was one of a group of Congressman who had received the "Statesman of the Republic" award from Liberty Lobby for his "right-wing activities".
+In 1966, journalist Drew Pearson reported that Dorn was one of a group of congressmen who had received the "Statesman of the Republic" award from Liberty Lobby for his "right-wing activities".
 In his final term he was chairman of the House Veterans' Affairs Committee.